rudderlabs/rudderstack-docs/custom-sources.md

 In this example, Mailchimp sends the updates under **What type of updates should we send?** (seen in the image above) as user events to the webhook URL with the content type `application/x-www-form-urlencoded`.

+{% hint style="info" %}
+The content type can vary in case of other custom sources.
+{% endhint %}

 * RudderStack then takes the data, creates the payload and sends it to Google Analytics.

 {% hint style="info" %}